 Step #4.
 Plant the seeds.

-You’ll want to follow the directions for planting from the seed supplier.
+You should follow the directions for planting from the seed package.
 Varieties differ on the depth of planting.

 Step #5.
 Grow and harvest.

 As the seedlings grow, you will want to thin the leaf lettuce to six inches apart, romaines to 10 inches and heading varieties to 12 inches.

 One of the most difficult tasks with growing lettuce is to keep weeds down.
 Lettuce doesn’t compete well with weeds.